 Freedom was celebrated with over 70,000 Barbadians of African descent taking to the streets singing local folk songs.

 Following emancipation, many Barbadians took advantage of the excellent free English-based education system in Barbados.
 Some stayed working the sugar cane fields, while others gained prominent jobs in offices.
-Free labourers were also now in a position to buy property.
+Free laborers were also now in a position to buy property.

-From this moment in time, more historic developments occurred – the introduction of income tax and the Minimum Wage Act, the creation of the Barbados Labour Party, and of course Independence from British rule.
+From this moment in time, more historical developments occurred – the introduction of income tax and the Minimum Wage Act, the creation of the Barbados Labour Party, and of course Independence from British rule.

 Although Barbados was now considered an Independent state, the island maintained ties to the British monarch by becoming a member of the Commonwealth of Nations.